Skip to content

 What does this all mean?

-While you can currently still retire at your normal retirement age (60 or 65) though you may not become entitled to a State Pension until age 66.
+While you can currently still retire at your normal retirement age (60) though you may not become entitled to a State Pension until age 66.
 Please note the minimum Superannuation pension age for new entrants (members of the new public sector pension scheme) is linked to the State Pension age and so the normal retirement age will be 66.

 Stay or go?